irundaia/sbt-sassify/README.md

 ## Known limitations

-1. Source maps can only reflect files in the assets folder.

-2. Only one Sass syntax style can be used at the same time.
+1. Only one Sass syntax style can be used at the same time.
 So when compiling a .scss file, one cannot include a .sass file.
 (Well, you can, but it won't compile.)

+2. Due to lacking binaries, this plugin cannot be used on 32bit linux.